An Introduction to Single-Antenna Radio Astronomical Polarimetry

 \subsection{Self-consistency}

 Many treatments begin with a description of linear transformations of the electric field, as represented by Jones matrices.
-In this case, the resulting Mueller matrix should be pure.
-However, to simplify the products of these Mueller matrices, some authors introduce a number of small-value approximations.
-These small-value approximations typically result in an impure Mueller matrix that is inconsistent with the assumed linear response to the electric field.
+In this case, the corresponding Mueller matrices should be pure.
+However, to simplify the manual expansion of products of these Mueller matrices, some authors introduce small-value approximations.
+These typically result in an impure Mueller matrix that is inconsistent with the assumed linear response to the electric field.